 February 5, 2018

-Many companies want to see their news releases published on a newswire or a press release distribution services site.
+Many companies want to see their news releases published on a newswire or a press release syndication site.

 Axia Public Relations recommends clients only publish news releases on a newswire when they have a big announcement – or if they have a comprehensive budget to support the cost of a distribution service.

 Your money is often better spent on direct, one-on-one pitching and building relationships with reporters.
-If you’re still interested in using a commercial newswire distribution service, check out these pros and cons.
+If you’re still interested in using press release syndication, check out these pros and cons.

 - You see news and coverage on multiple websites.

-- Some newsrooms (rarely) pick up commercial newswire posts to publish a story as long as the content is newsworthy and valuable to readers and reporters.
+- Some newsrooms (rarely) pick up press release syndication posts to publish a story as long as the content is newsworthy and valuable to readers and reporters.